Perhaps one of the most hotly debated topics in shaving forums is foil vs. rotary shavers.

 Electric shavers are much like cars.
-In order for it to run optimally for years, it needs regular maintenance.
+For it to run optimally for years, it needs regular maintenance.

 Maintenance includes cleaning and replacing worn-out parts.

 Let’s talk about the cleaning part first.

 Many new electric shavers now come with cleaning stations that do all the work for you.

 These tools use cleaning cartridges that contain a cleaning solution that flushes out contaminants, lubricates the cutting elements then dries.